Dayvid-William/TestAutomationWithPython/README.md

 - It is recommended that before test executions, the databases have no registered data other than the standard Root data.

+- It is recommended that each test be run individually with the exception of the login test which must be run together with each of the tests.

 #### programs and features used in testing ####

 - Python with Pytest.